 Uses of the Bird of Paradise Flower throughout History

 The exotic beauty of the bird of paradise flower has made it a popular ornamental plant and a source of inspiration in arts.

-Since the bird of paradise flower was introduced to Britain, it became known around the world and has been cultivated worldwide as ornamental landscape plants.
+Since the bird of paradise flower was introduced to Britain, it became known around the world and has been cultivated worldwide as an ornamental landscape plant.
 By the 19th century, they were in demand in California gardens and parks.
-In United Kingdom, the plant is usually grown in greenhouses, sunrooms or conservatories.
+In the United Kingdom, the plant is usually grown in greenhouses, sunrooms, or conservatories.

-In 1939, American artist Georgia O’Keefe painted the White Bird of Paradise when she visited Hawaii, and it became one of her most famous masterpieces.
+American artist Georgia O’Keefe painted the White Bird of Paradise when she visited Hawaii, and it became one of her most famous masterpieces in 1939.

 In South Africa, certain varieties of this plant are used as a treatment for illnesses caused by bacterial pathogens, particularly urinary tract infections.

 The Bird of Paradise in Use Today

 If you’re looking to give your home a tropical vibe, these flowers are perfect for you.
 In warmer climates, these plants are seen on borders and gardens, but they’re often grown indoors in colder regions.
 When grown in pots and containers, the bird of paradise flower adds a touch of color and a relaxed feel.

 The birds of paradise make fantastic cut flowers, especially in ikebana.
 For tropical and summer weddings, this bloom adds drama to bridal bouquets, table arrangements, and centerpieces.
 For a modern bride, a posy filled with birds of paradise looks striking and one of a kind.
 It has a long post-harvest life and lasts for one to two weeks.